MateuszBugala/GoodsDonation/README.md

 	- control of donations and changing their status (“received”/”delivered” etc.)

 Future development:
-- account activation by email
-- password reset by email
 - data validation
 - extended filtering options for institutions